LinkedInLearning/python-ET-4314028/README.md

 # Python Essential Training
-This is the repository for the LinkedIn Learning course `Python Essential Training (UPDATE FY24Q4)`.
+This is the repository for the LinkedIn Learning course `Python Essential Training`.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Python Essential Training][lil-thumbnail-url]